wojkam73159/ActorsBigData/README.md

     Apache Pig: High-level platform for querying and transforming the data.
     Google Cloud Platform (GCP): Cloud infrastructure for running Hadoop jobs and handling large datasets.
-    IMDB Datasets: The movie dataset was sourced from IMDB's public database: IMDB Dataset. https://www.imdb.com/interfaces/
+    IMDB Datasets: The movie dataset was sourced from IMDB's public database: IMDB Dataset.
+    Apache Airflow: used for orchestration of tasks in final version of the project https://www.imdb.com/interfaces/